felixUOB/AI-Enhanced_Waste_Collection_2024/README.md

 As a **city council/municipal/waste management company**, I want to be able to *see the environmental report*, so that we can *see if we are making a positive impact*.

-As an **environmental organization**, I want to be able to *see the reports on environment impacts*, so I can *view the data and use it in my own decisions*.
+As an **environmental organisation**, I want to be able to *see the reports on environment impacts*, so I can *view the data and use it in my own decisions*.

-As an **environmental organization**, I want to be able to *see that the routes are reducing the amount of carbon and emissions via the report*, so I can be *sure the company is helping to protect the environment*.
+As an **environmental organisation**, I want to be able to *see that the routes are reducing the amount of carbon and emissions via the report*, so I can be *sure the company is helping to protect the environment*.

 As a **system manager**, I want *well documented and modular code*, so that I can *install and maintain the code easily*.